harrycornell/Research-Project/README.md

 We anticipate drawing from two separate participant populations: one sample from the general college population and the other from participants living in the MENA region.
 For the college student sample, 30 undergraduate students (age 18+) will be recruited using the University of Central Florida's SONA research system.
 These students will be asked to complete a short questionnaire on routing decisions.

 From the MENA region, 30 adults (18+) who live (or who have lived) in the region will be recruited through Facebook advertisement.
-It is expected that a portion of these participants will be nonrespondents due to the nature of the content on the survey.
+It is expected that a portion of these participants will be non-respondents due to the nature of the content on the survey.

 ### 4.2 Materials